Medium Difficult Bible Person Quiz with Answers

 He was afraid of what the enemy would do to him if captured alive.

-His men refused to kill him, so he fell on his sword.
+When his men refused to kill him, he fell onto his sword.

 1 Samuel 31.